alvinhh01/KingCountyData/README.md

 4. Hyperparameter Tuning: Optimizing model performance through techniques like grid search or cross-validation.

 ## **PowerPoint Presentation:**
 Include a cover page, a slide with dataset URLs, slides explaining each dataset, the analysis process, and insights gained.
+Students are required to present their findings to the lecturer.